jonzobrist/Bash-Admin-Scripts/README.md

+## Collection of bash snippets, scripts, and utilized I've accumulated/written/altered/impaired over the years ##

 This collection is authored by Jon Zobrist <jon@jonzobrist.com>
 My website - http://www.jonzobrist.com/
 Follow me on Twitter @jonzobrist

-All included files are licensed under the BSD License
+All included files are licensed under the BSD License No warranty express or implied

 ######################################################
 # Author : Jon Zobrist <jon@jonzobrist.com>